Melissa Heifetz, Executive Director

 Matt joined The Arc of Loudoun team in 2010 as a volunteer on the very first haunted house fundraiser.
 Prior to joining the team as the Director of Facilities in 2011, Matt owned his own home improvement business and worked as a general contractor.
 In addition to his contracting experience, he started his professional career as a mechanic.
 Matt keeps the Campus buildings and grounds looking its best, and supervises new construction projects.
 Matt also continues what he started as a volunteer and is now the creative genius behind Shocktober.
 However, Matt’s favorite part of his job is working with the STEP Up team.
 He has learned so much about people with disabilities and the challenges they face in life since joining The Arc.
 Matt works hard in supervising some of our employees with disabilities, so that they enjoy their jobs.
 He hopes coming to work is the best part of their day.

 Morgan Payne, Marketing and Communications Coordinator

-Morgan graduated from James Madison University with a degree in Media Arts & Design in 2016.
+Morgan received her Bachelor’s degree in Media Arts & Design from James Madison University, where she graduated Cum Laude.
 While at JMU, Morgan was a member of University Program Board, the university’s largest event-planning organization.
 Morgan was also the Public Relations chair for JMU’s cultural club, Filipino Americans at Madison (FAM), and as PR Chair she was responsible for all the organization’s social media accounts and created the promotional graphics for the organization.
 Morgan first joined The Arc of Loudoun at Paxton Campus team as an intern in 2017.
 During her internship, she created the social media campaign, “50 Faces of The Arc” to promote the organization’s 50th Anniversary!